 You may want to take more classes than just core before transferring.
 If you plan to do this, you'll first need to find your degree program using the Undergraduate Catalog.
 Also, look at the catalog to see if your program requires a specific core class, especially in math and science:

 Your degree program will likely show your classes listed according to each academic year or semester of a typical four-year college career.
 In the catalog, the courses are listed in Texas State codes and numbers.
 To find which courses are offered at your current college and their equivalencies, use our Transfer Course Equivalency System.

 Use the program to search for course numbers from your current college or search by Texas State course number.
 You should be able to find equivalencies for all of the transferable or remedial classes you have previously taken at any Texas college.
 Now you know how all of your credits transfer!

 After you have submitted your application, you will receive a letter with your decision in 4 to 5 weeks.
-We will also include an official evaluation of all your coursework and your overall transfer GPA.
+If you are admitted, an official evaluation of all your coursework and your overall transfer GPA will also be available for review online.
 Your evaluation will show how each individual course transferred.
 Here is a brief explanation of abbreviations you may see:

 • Non-Transferable – No credit for admission purposes